saastechacademy/foundation/project-ideas/product-master/createProduct.md

 4. If features is not null, initialize ProductFeatureAppl (name should be the same for entity rest api) list.
 5. Iterate through features and perform following steps,
    * If feature.productFeatureTypeId doesn't exist, create new.
-   * If feature.productFeatureId doesn't exist, create new.
+   * If feature.productFeatureId doesn't exist, create new with feature.description and productFeatureTypeId returned in above step.
    * Prepare a map with following values and add to ProductFeature list
      * productFeatureId
      * productFeatureApplTypeId